 Once your kids hit middle school and high school, they're ready for more grown-up fun, including when the family is on vacation.
 There are many engaging activities to add to your to-do list when visiting Chicago, Illinois, with teenagers.
 The Windy City offers exciting adventures like witnessing sharks and rays being fed, catching breathtaking views from the Willis Tower's 103rd floor, watching a play or comedy at a local theater, or taking a segway tour of the city's historic architecture or around the lakefront.
 There are also parks and piers with great skyline views and plenty of interesting activities for everyone in the family.

-The Willis Tower, the tallest building in the Western Hemisphere, features 110 stories, and adventures for all ages.
-For a truly unique experience, head to the tower's 103rd floor Skydeck where you can step into glass boxes on the Ledge, extending four feet beyond the edge of the building for a selfie dream come true and jaw-dropping views.
-It's the highest observation deck in the United States, and only a 5-minute walk from Union Station in central downtown.
+The Willis Tower, the tallest building in the Western Hemisphere, features 110 stories and adventures for all ages.
+For a truly unique experience, head to the tower's 103rd floor Skydeck, where you can step into glass boxes on the Ledge, extending four feet beyond the edge of the building for a selfie dream come true and jaw-dropping views.
+It's the highest observation deck in the United States and is only a 5-minute walk from Union Station in central downtown.

 The attraction also has interactive exhibits and family activities such as games, a theater presentation, scavenger hunts, and coloring pages.